dineshvg/Dirtymail/README.md

 - Login screen that asks for the google login using Gmail API for the first time.
 - Mail list screen that shows 50 conversations in a Recycler view.(A conversation can have many mails)
 - Detailed mail screen that shows the body of the mail along with other information similar to Google mail.
+- Send mail shows the place where we can type our mail.

 ### Functions
 - Fetching mails with Label:INBOX and showing them.
 - Mails stored in local Realm database with different fields.
 (Dirtymail and DirtymailContent have the fields)
 - Mails can be deleted induvidually from the database.
+(Local delete) (Error in recycler view, needs to be fixed)
 - Swipable mails.
 - Send mail screen.
 On trying to send mail we get a 400 bad request.
-- Service to call API every 15 minutes
+- Background Service to call API every 15 minutes.
-- Call API on swipe.

 ### External Libraries used
 - Realm
-- Butterknife
 - SwipeRevealLayout

 ### TODO (For later id required)
+- Call API on swipe.
 - Delete mail from Gmail *#notMandatory*
 - (you can send email using Google API's, *#notMandatory*
 - Sync mails every 15 minutes and have a manual sync by scrolling top to bottom like Gmail